Isucceededlife/Isucceededlife/README.md

 # IF YOU'RE COMING FROM THE "WORLDBOX - GOD SIMULATOR" DISCORD, DNI FROM THIS POINT!
 ![image](https://github.com/user-attachments/assets/a7c44aa7-3081-4363-a2b7-25ed329f6e71)

+# A bit of a warning, I'm Autistic and english is NOT my first language, I may make mistakes.

 ## You can call me Isucceededlife, Gummy, Adversary, Parsee, Meowter, or Okina!
 I'm transgender!
 I use She/Her.